Lesson Plan - Get It!

 A steep drop from land to the ground or water is called a cliff.
 Most cliffs are usually found by the ocean.
 Can you see how high above the water the cliff is?

 A bay is a part of the ocean that curves inward.
 A bay can be found next to land.
-The bay below attaches to the sandy beach.
+The bay below attaches to the beach.
 Look at the water below; it makes a half-circle shape in the land:

 A landform that stretches out into the ocean is called a peninsula.
 A peninsula is surrounded by water on three sides and is still connected to the land: